Euro zone bonds rise after Summers drops Fed candidacy

 “We prefer to keep duration exposure limited as Wednesday’s FOMC decision looks set to produce knee-jerk volatility.”

-At the other end of the credit spectrum, Italian 10-year yields were down 3 basis points at 4.54 percent and Spanish equivalents were 1 bps lower at 4.48 percent, with gains in the latter capped before debt sales later in the week.
+At the other end of the credit spectrum, Italian and Spanish 10-year yields were down 4 basis points at 4.53 percent and 4.46 percent respectively.

-Portuguese bonds bucked the trend as investors fretted about Lisbon’s relationship with its international backers after the head of the group of euro zone finance ministers rejected any softening of the fiscal targets in its bailout deal.
+Portuguese yields were also slightly lower but lagged the rest of the market as investors fretted about Lisbon’s relationship with its international backers after the head of the Eurogroup of euro zone finance ministers rejected any softening of the fiscal targets in its bailout deal.

 Portas said last week he wanted to see an easing of budget deficit goals and for the first time will oversee talks with European Union and International Monetary Fund officials, who start a review of the bailout on Monday.